nikitaDanilenko/pubquiz-server/Readme.md

    but are no longer presented as editable quizzes.
    Attempts to circumvent this feature will fail, since every write operation on a quiz is checked for being able to write.
+   Upon locking the corresponding PDF files are deleted to reduce the used space.

 1. The program is neither parallel nor distributed.
    In practice, this should not be a problem,